How to Cook the Perfect Steak by Chef Charles Knight

-If you brown first and then roast on top of the stove at medium to medium-high temperatures for a given doneness, your meats will have been cooked in a very short period of time.
+If you brown first and then roast on top of the stove at medium to medium-high temperatures for a given doneness, your meats will have been cooked in a short period of time.

 Cover the pan, close the vent, and reduce the heat to medium-low.
 When bubbles begin to form around the cover, you have reached the proper cooking temperature for roasting on top of the stove.
 If there are no bubbles, the heat is too low.
 If the moisture around the rim of the cover is spitting, the heat is too high.
-It’s that simple to start roasting your meats the waterless, greaseless way on top of the stove with Health Craft cookware. bottom over medium or medium-high heat.
+It is that simple to start roasting your meats the waterless, greaseless way on top of the stove with Health Craft cookware. bottom over medium or medium-high heat.
 Sprinkle a few drops of water into the pan.
 If the water droplets “dance,” then the pan is hot enough to quickly brown the meat.
 If they just evaporate, then the pan is not hot enough.
 Place the meat in the pan and brown on all sides.

 Deglazing the Pan

-One of the most sought after features by professional chefs and knowledgeable home cooks is Health Craft’s non-porous surgical stainless steel cooking surface.
+One of the most sought-after features by professional chefs and knowledgeable home cooks is Health Craft’s non-porous surgical stainless steel cooking surface.
 The pan’s ability to completely release food particles (deglaze) adds the intense natural flavor of the meats cooked without the taste of contamination from the less expensive metals and coatings used in the manufacturing of most other pots and pans.

-The chemistry of searing (caramelizing) the outer surface of meat is to cook it when it is nearly room temperature.
+The chemistry of searing (caramelizing) the outer surface of meat is to cook it when it is room temperature.
 When placed into a hot pan, the meat immediately sticks to the pan and the natural salts and sugars in the meat are drawn to the surface along with melting marbleized fat.
-This process not only provides intense flavor to the outer surface of the meat but the melting fat lubricates the pan as the meat is naturally tenderized.
+This process not only provides intense flavor to the outer surface of the meat, but the melting fat lubricates the pan as the meat is naturally tenderized.
 The result, the juices are locked inside, and the meat removes easily from the pans surface when the searing process is complete.
 Secondly, the residue remaining on the pan contains intense natural flavor.
-When meat stock, wine or liquid is added (deglazing), the residue is released to form a complimentary au juice, or simmered down to become an intensely flavored gravy or demy-glace.
+When meat stock, wine or liquid is added (deglazing), the residue is released to form a complimentary au juice or simmered down to become an intensely flavored gravy or demy glace.